Solo 104(k) Retirement Plan

 Combined salary deferral and employer contributions cannot exceed $70,000 for participants under age 50.
 This amount does not include catch-up contributions.
 Catch-up contributions may begin January the year the participant turns 50 years.

 Create drawdown strategies with tax-free assets.
-Like a Roth IRA, contributed amounts are already taxed, but unlike the Roth IRA, the employee has greater savings potential and no eligibility requirements.
+Like a Roth IRA, contributed amounts are already taxed, but, unlike the Roth IRA, you have greater savings potential and no eligibility requirements.
 Tax-free earnings are accessible five years from the first contribution and when a triggering event occurs, such as age 59½, disability, or death.

 We understand that life’s unexpected events can arise, and to support you through those times, the Invesco Solo 401(k) plan offers access to your retirement savings while you are saving for retirement.
 Before taking a distribution from your account, consult with your financial professional to carefully evaluate the impact on how the options below affect your financial decision.